-Revita is a novel approach to language learning, developed at the Language Learning Lab.
+Revita is a novel approach to language learning, developed at the Language Learning Lab, University of Helsinki.
 The approach is in pilot use for several "majority" languages with university teachers and learners.
 Revita has received Best Paper and Open Science Awards, at the 3rd Conference on Digital Humanities in the Nordic Countries.

-The approach rests on artificial intelligence, language technology, applied linguistics and educational data science.
-State of the art software engineering is essential to assure optimal user experience and keep the learners engaged in learning.
+The approach builds on artificial intelligence, language technology, applied linguistics and educational data science.
+State-of-the-art software engineering is essential to assure optimal user experience and keep the learners engaged in learning.

 Revita acts as an intelligent tutor or intelligent teacher's assistant.
 Its main features:

-Beyond beginner level: Revita is for learners at the intermediate to advanced levels — i.e., for level A1 or above, not for absolute beginners just starting to learn a language.
+Learning toward advanced levels: Revita is for learners who have an elementary grasp of basic vocabulary and grammar — i.e., for CEFR level A1 and above.
+It is not for beginners who are just starting to learn a language.

 Learning from stories: Revita lets students learn from arbitrary content — any authentic text, which the students choose themselves, from anywhere on the Internet.
 We encourage learners to use learning material based on their interests — if you learn from material that you like, you will spend more time learning!